BasharAlwarad/lms_Lectures/Module_7_Database_With_SQL/Lecture_SQL_I.md

 2. Notes to remember:

    - use Uppercase for SQL commands.
+   - use a new line for each SQL command for better readability.
    - use single quotes always for the values.
    - use semicolon at the end of each command.
    </li>